swseighman/PythonIntro/README.md

 >>> print("Hello Python interpreter!")
 Hello Python interpreter!
 ```

+The interactive interpreter is a good introductory platform to learn core Python syntax and features.
+Experienced Python developers often open a Python interpreter to quickly check out an infrequently used command or function.

+You can run a Python script via the CLI too.

 Create a file called `hello_world.py` and enter the following line in the editor: